magnomilk100/Directed_Graph_Port/README.md

 2. based on a dictionary passed to teh constructor of the class DirectedGraph, passing an existing file.

 To execute the python script/class from the root directory (<Git Files Local Path>/Directed_Graph_Port/Directed_Graph_Project) run:
-- Option 1. py main.py
+- py main.py
+  or
-- Option 2: python -m unittest test_main.p
+- python -m unittest test_main.p

 The code will generate the graph when variable serialize = True The code will plot/show the graph in a popup windows when show_graph variable = True